eigmax/Ziren/docs/src/dev/host-program.md

 # Host Program

-In a zkMIPS application, the host is the machine that is running the zkVM.
+In a Ziren application, the host is the machine that is running the zkVM.
 The host is an untrusted agent that sets up the zkVM environment and handles inputs/outputs during execution for guest.

 ## Example: [Fibonacci](https://github.com/ProjectZKM/Ziren/blob/main/examples/fibonacci/host/src/main.rs)